-Article 1 General Provisions
+Article I General Provisions

-§ 140-1 Authority, Interpretation, Conflict and Separability.
+§ 140-1.
+Authority, interpretation, conflict, and separability.

-A. Title.
-This Chapter shall be known as the Town of Rochester Zoning Law.

-- B. Interpretation.
-The provisions of this Law, in their interpretation and application, shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare. - C. Conflict.
-This Law is not intended to interfere with, abrogate, or annul any other law, rule or regulation statute or provision of law.
+- A. Title.
+This chapter shall be known as the "Town of Rochester Zoning Law." - B. This law is enacted pursuant to and in accordance with the provisions of New York State Municipal Home Rule Law - C. Interpretation.
+The provisions of this chapter, in their interpretation and application, shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare. - D. Conflict.
+This chapter is not intended to interfere with, abrogate, or annul any other law, rule or regulation statute or provision of law.
 Where any of the provisions of these regulations impose restrictions different than any other law, rule or regulation or other provision of law, whichever provisions are more restrictive or impose higher standards shall control.
-This Law, however, shall repeal and replace in its entirety the existing Town of Rochester Zoning Law.
+This chapter, however, shall repeal and replace in its entirety the existing Town of Rochester Zoning Law. - E. Jurisdiction.

-- D. Jurisdiction.
 All complete applications filed prior to the effective date of this chapter shall be reviewed pursuant to regulations in effect prior to amendment.
-An application shall be considered complete for these purposes when a public hearing on the same has been scheduled or completed, or in the event no public hearing is required, when the Code Enforcement Officer determines the application is complete the requirements of the State Environmental Quality Review Act have been met. - § 140-2 Purposes.
+An application shall be considered complete for these purposes when either_a public hearing on the same has been scheduled or completed, or, in the event no public hearing is required, when the Code Enforcement Officer determines the application is complete and when the requirements of the State Environmental Quality Review Act have been met.

+§ 140-2.
+Purposes.

-It is the legislative intent of this Chapter to provide standards and procedures to guide land use and new development.
-This Law is specifically intended to implement the Town of Rochester Comprehensive Plan, including but not limited to the following objectives:
+It is the legislative intent of this chapter to provide standards and procedures to guide land use and new development.

+This chapter is specifically intended to implement the Town of Rochester Comprehensive Plan, including but not limited to the following objectives: